 Students must have medical insurance coverage during their program.
 Evidence of medical coverage must be provided when your educational program begins.

-Prospective students must pass a criminal background check and drug screening required by state laws, prior to enrollment to Mayo School of Health Sciences.
+Prospective students must pass a criminal background check and drug screening required by state laws, prior to enrollment to Mayo Clinic School of Health Sciences.

-Mayo School of Health Sciences' students are expected to attend all scheduled classes, examinations and assigned clinical rotations unless absence is approved.
+Mayo Clinic School of Health Sciences' students are expected to attend all scheduled classes, examinations and assigned clinical rotations unless absence is approved.